The paradox of healthy nutrition

 Keep in mind this was a simple example involving only two minerals.
 In its full complexity, there are many other nutrients involved in the nutritional immune response for viral and bacterial attacks.

 Long-term bacterial infections

 Long-term bacterial infections are more common than you may realize.
-Sinus infections and abscesses are examples of infections that can survive for a long time (years or decades) undetected.
+Sinus infections and abscesses are examples of infections that can survive for many years (or decades) undetected.
 Normally, an infection creates a certain amount of pain (systemic or acute) that alerts you to the problem.